openebs-archive/openebs-docs/docs/cstor.md

 ### Relationship among PVC, PV, Storage Class, cStor pool and disks

-Storage administrators or DevOps administrators first build cStor pools using discovered disks on the designated OpenEBS nodes.
-Once pools are built, they are used to design and build storage classes.
-Application developers then use PVC and storage class to obtain a PV for the applications.
+Storage administrators or DevOps administrators first build cStor pools using discovered disks on the designated nodes.
+Once the pools are built, they are used to design and build storage classes.
+Application developers then use storage class to dynamically provision PV for the applications.

 <img src="/docs/assets/pvcspc.png" alt="PVC and Storage Pool relationship" width="700"/>